+Previously, I was a ESRC Doctoral Research Fellow and PhD Candidate in International Political Economy University of Warwick.
 In my PhD research, I research the development of Chinese capital markets and their integration into global finance and focus on the role (stock and derivative) exchanges play as crucial actors in processes of capital market development.
 While they share some characteristics with ‘global’ capital markets, Chinese capital markets function quite differently because China’s state-owned exchanges facilitate the development of capital markets that follow an institutional logic of and are embedded in China’s state capitalism.
 Instead of following a neoliberal rulebook, the exchanges facilitate the state’s ability to control capital markets and to direct market outcomes towards certain state policies, both within China and internationally.
 These findings have important implications for political economy debates on the transformation of China’s capitalism, its integration into the Global Financial Order, trajectories of financialisation as well as the politics of infrastructures in global finance.

-My research draws on extensive fieldwork in Beijing, Dalian, Hangzhou, Hong Kong, Shenzhen, Shanghai, Singapore, Frankfurt and London where I conducted 100+ expert interviews and gained ethnographic insights from attending 20+ financial industry events.
+My research draws on extensive fieldwork in Beijing, Dalian, Hangzhou, Hong Kong, Shenzhen, Shanghai, Singapore, Frankfurt and London where I conducted 130+ expert interviews and gained ethnographic insights from attending 23+ financial industry events.
 While I also draw on statistical financial data, I am rather interested in the emergence of the infrastructures that enable these financial flows in the first place.

 I think it is important to also have a life besides academia.
 In my free time, I spend time with family and friends, read sci-fi and non-fiction, and (try to) exercise regularly.
 Sometimes, I also engage in amateur photography, dabble into artistic projects and try my luck with creating gin.
 My great passions, however, have always been food and travel, and I love cooking and eating food from around the world.